Aliases for AQP3 Gene

 Previous GeneCards Identifiers for AQP3 Gene

 This gene encodes the water channel protein aquaporin 3.
 Aquaporins are a family of small integral membrane proteins related to the major intrinsic protein, also known as aquaporin 0.
 Aquaporin 3 is localized at the basal lateral membranes of collecting duct cells in the kidney.
 In addition to its water channel function, aquaporin 3 has been found to facilitate the transport of nonionic small solutes such as urea and glycerol, but to a smaller degree.
-It has been suggested that water channels can be functionally heterogeneous and possess water and solute permeation mechanisms. [provided by RefSeq, Aug 2011]
+It has been suggested that water channels can be functionally heterogeneous and possess water and solute permeation mechanisms.
+Alternative splicing of this gene results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Dec 2015]

 GeneCards Summary for AQP3 Gene

 AQP3 (Aquaporin 3 (Gill Blood Group)) is a Protein Coding gene.
-Diseases associated with AQP3 include hydrarthrosis and dyshidrosis.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with AQP3 include Pompholyx and Oligohydramnios.
+Among its related pathways are Vasopressin-regulated water reabsorption and Aquaporin-mediated transport.
 GO annotations related to this gene include transporter activity and glycerol channel activity.
-An important paralog of this gene is AQP10.
+An important paralog of this gene is LOC102724922.

 UniProtKB/Swiss-Prot for AQP3 Gene